 Professional Scrum Master Training

 After successfully completing the two-day Professional Scrum Master training, you’ll receive a password for PSM I assessment, and a PSM II assessment password at a discounted price.
+The passing score for the PSM I assessment is 85%.
+Should you, in any case, need to retry the assessment then Scrum.org offers a free second try.
 Scrum.org maintains a public list of all certified PSM I and PSM II holders.
 The Professional Scrum Master (PSM) certification does not expire and you can continue your educational development to become a Professional Scrum Practitioner (PSP) and Professional Scrum Expert (PSE).
 Read more about certifications on the Scrum.org website.

 Still not sure which training to follow?
 Fill in your details so we can get in touch and discuss.